 3. deliver tailor-made courses on specific EU issues relevant for graduates in their professional life.

 1. Teaching activities constituting a core element of the project include creation and addition of two new courses (in Polish and English) to the WSE curriculum covering migration and asylum issues and related policies in the EU context:

 a.
 Europe and international migration: an interdisciplinary perspective

 b.
 Immigration situation and immigration policy in the EU member states

-2. Research activities carried out during the whole project in alignment with other activities in order to ensure their up-to-date scientific accuracy and relevance.
+2. Scientific and research activities carried out during the whole project in alignment with other activities in order to ensure their up-to-date scientific accuracy and relevance.

 3. Events, which simultaneously combine scientific, educational and promotional functions, will encompass:

 a.
-3 open cross-sector roundtable debates (once a year) concerning migration and migration policy in the EU,
+3 open cross-sector roundtable debates - conferences (once a year) concerning migration in the EU,

 b.
 12 workshops dedicated to degree seminars’ participants at the WSE.